anomixer/proxmox-vgpu-installer/README.md

 [-] Driver file exists but MD5 checksum does not match.
 Re-downloading the file...
 [+] Downloading vGPU NVIDIA-Linux-x86_64-xxx-vgpu-kvm.run host driver
 ```

+### Kernel Compatibility Management (v1.75+)

+Starting from v1.75, the installer includes automatic kernel compatibility management for vGPU unlock scenarios:

+**Automatic Kernel Downgrade:**
+- Detects when running Proxmox VE 9.1.1+ with kernel 6.17 or higher
+- Automatically installs and pins kernel 6.14.11-4-pve for vGPU patch compatibility
+- Only applies to vgpu_unlock scenarios (VGPU_SUPPORT="Yes")

+**Why Kernel Downgrade is Needed:**
+- NVIDIA vGPU patches require specific kernel headers (os-interface.h and other NVIDIA driver headers)
+- Kernel 6.17+ in Proxmox VE 9.1.1+ may not include compatible headers for vGPU patching
+- Kernel 6.14.11-4-pve (from Proxmox VE 9.0.1) provides the necessary headers for successful patching

+**User Experience:**
+- Transparent process - no user intervention required
+- Clear notifications when kernel downgrade occurs
+- Automatic reboot prompt with downgrade explanation
+- Kernel remains pinned for consistent vGPU environment

 ### Multi-GPU Systems